obreil54/she_and_hers/README.md

 ## 🌐 Live Application

-The project is deployed on Heroku and is live at [www.shersstudios.com](https://www.shersstudios.com/).
+The project was deployed on Heroku.

 ## 🏆 Outcomes and Future Plans